greenelab/deep-review/all-sections.md

 predict ADMET traits for lead generation [@uP7SgBVd] and how drugs are metabolized [@7QsMcDYy].

-Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target.
+Ligand-based approaches train on chemicals' features without modeling target features (e.g. protein structure).
 Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, functional groups, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties